 There are many things you and your volunteers can do to stay safe when building a sandbag dike.
 Here are some tips:

-- Ensure your volunteers are wearing appropriate clothing that can get dirty:
+- Ensure your volunteers are wearing appropriate clothing that can get dirty like:

 - Slip-resistant and water-resistant footwear, like work boots or rubber boots